LauraPeckyno/tarot/README.md

 For the Explore page, I've created a carousel of the entire deck, so you can explore all the cards and meanings at your leisure.
 I initially wanted to use bootstrap for this carousel (you can see vestigaes of that in the code), but it was clumsy.
 I pivoted and created my own.

 For the future, I'd like to include images for the reversed cards and an option to display the reversed version.
+I would also like to make this responsive and potentially use this functionality for a mobile app.

 Permalink to project:
 https://tarothome.netlify.app